optofab/optofab.github.io/work_records.md

   - Communication besides meetings, e.g., communicating with OptoFab via Slack, communicating with team members via WeChat by texting or audio calling discussing audit 2.
 (1h)
   - Order Management System front-end development.
 (2.5h)
   - Research on front-end development using ASP.NET, such as making tabviews.(1h)
-  - Update landing page, including update the fully signed IP agreement, update decisions in decision-making log, work records.
+  - Update landing page, including update the fully signed IP agreement, update decisions in the decision-making log, work records.
 (0.75h)
   - Inspect and correct the relational schema.
 (2h)
   - Attend tutorial.
 (2h)
-  - Attend group meeting for the order management system.
+  - Attend a group meeting for the order management system.
 (0.5h)
   - Refining parts of the audit speech.
 (0.25h)
-  - Connect the database to the Order Management System, including fixing bugs in DatabaseCreate.sql file, creating pseudo data for testing, building connection between the database and the front-end, complete functionalities related to GridView.
-(3.5h)
+  - Connect the database to the Order Management System, including fixing bugs in DatabaseCreate.sql file, creating pseudo data for testing, building the connection between the database and the front-end, complete functionalities related to GridView, researching, and learning corresponding skills.
+(4h)

 <hr class="hr-dotted">